erica/SwiftString/README.md

 * NSString mimicking: rangeOfString, componentsSeparatedByString
 * Decomposition: first, last, butFirst, butLast, car, cdr, just, at, except
 * Subscripting: subscripting with get/set with integer subscripting
+* Numbers: Converting to and from hex, octal, binary